mgmillimeter/WEKAII/README.md

 - filled missing location with "Urban" (the most common value in dataset).

 2. Duplicate and Inconsistent Records
 - No duplicate rows detected.

+Action Taken:
-Inconsistencies in categorical values (e.g., Hons vs. Honors, urban vs. Urban) were standardized.
+- Inconsistencies in categorical values (e.g., Hons vs. Honors, urban vs. Urban) were standardized.

 3. Outliers
 - Outlier detection applied using the Interquartile Range (IQR method, 1.5 × IQR rule).
 The Interquartile Range (IQR) method detects outliers by measuring data spread.
 Calculate the IQR (Q3 - Q1) and set lower/upper bounds at **Q1 - 1.5×IQR** and **Q3 + 1.5×IQR**.
 Data points outside these bounds are flagged as outliers.
 A simple, robust rule for identifying extreme values in skewed or non-normal distributions.